magicbitlk/MagicBit-with-mBlock/README.md

 ## Introduction
 ### What is mBlock

 mBlock is a STEAM programming software tool designed for programming for kids.
 It is developed based on Scratch 3.0 and Arduino code.
-It supports block-based and text-based programming languages.
-[For more details ](http://www.mblock.cc/introduction-to-product/)
+It supports block-based and text-based programming languages.For more information click [here](http://www.mblock.cc/introduction-to-product/)

 ![alt text](https://github.com/magicbitlk/MagicBit-with-mBlock/blob/master/images/MagicBit/mBlock.jpg "Logo Title Text 1")